 Reina is Series Editor of two books series: Dress Cultures (Bloomsbury), with Elizabeth Wilson; and Cultures in Dialogue (Giorgias Press), with Teresa Heffernan.
-She sits on the Editorial/Advisory Boards for several journals, including Fashion Theory, International Journal of Fashion Studies, Lambda Nordica, Art in Translation.
-A frequent media commentator, Reina’s writings and opinion have appeared across the global media, most recently in the New York Times, le Monde, BBC World, BBC Radio, CBC radio, The Guardian, The Times, Marie-Claire magazine, Elle Brazil, Businessoffashion.com, Fortune.com, and Huffington Post.
+She sits on the Editorial/Advisory Boards for several journals and book series, including Fashion Theory, International Journal of Fashion Studies, Lambda Nordica, and Oxford British Muslim Studies.

 Reina convenes the public talk series Faith & Fashion at the London College of Fashion, see http://www.arts.ac.uk/research/research-projects/current-projects/faith-and-fashion/

 For the last several years, I have been using fashion and faith as a lens to explore the articulation of contemporary religious and ethnic gendered identities in Euro-America and the Middle East.
 This began with a study of how the figure of the Muslim woman, veiled or unveiled, continues to be central to changing debates about the relations between Islam and the west and about community and belonging.
 My research and collaborations have expanded to focus on the modest fashion industry and media as a cross-faith phenomenon that includes also Christian and Jewish women, ‘secular’ women, and those from other religious traditions.
-I have become especially interested in the how modest fashion cultural politics have played a role in women’s cross-faith social activism in defense of women’s rights to freedom of religious expression through dress, and the opportunities and tensions this produces.
-These studies of how religion intersects with ethnicity, race, gender, and sexuality in the 21st century build on my earlier historical research on gender and western attitudes to Muslim cultures, allowing me to track patterns of continuity and change in how orientalist and imperial stereotypes were circulated and resisted.
+I have become especially interested in the how modest fashion cultural politics have played a role in women’s cross-faith social activism in defence of women’s rights to freedom of religious expression through dress, and the opportunities and tensions this produces.
+My current research on the intersection between religious cultures and fashion cultures has investigated women’s experience of religious dress codes as a workplace requirement – regardless of women’s own religious or spiritual or secular beliefs and practices.

 My first book, Gendering Orientalism: Race, Representation, Femininity (1996), brought to light the contribution to imperial cultures of nineteenth-century western women artists and writers in order to demonstrate the heterogeneity and contested nature of orientalist discourse.
 Rethinking Orientalism: Women, Travel and the Ottoman Harem (2004) turned to the early twentieth century, revealing how women codified as oriental (and stereotyped as silenced and oppressed) were able to manipulate western cultural codes.
 I explored how the genre of harem literature created publishing opportunities for eastern and western women whilst relying for market share on the orientalist stereotypes that some sought to critique.
 The intellectual scaffolding that underpinned these studies was demonstrated in two collaborative projects: Gender, Modernity and Liberty: Middle Eastern and Western Women’s Writings: A Critical Reader, edited with Nancy Micklewright (2006); and Feminist Postcolonial Theory: A Reader, edited with Sara Mills (2003).